iankohdes/iankohdes.github.io/content/posts/0005-analyse-one-anime-episodes-subtitles.md

 A cynic might comment that I’ve chosen to make life unnecessarily difficult for myself, which is fair.
 Perhaps I’ll find that I’ve bitten off more than I can chew and switch back to Python for future NLP analyses.
 Perhaps not. 🙃

-Now that you have the overall context, let’s consider the metrics I’ll calculate, because the entire data preparation process lays the foundation for them.
+Now that you have the overall context, let me introduce the metrics I’ll calculate, because the entire data preparation process lays the foundation for them.

 ## Metrics